Overview of the 2015 Index of Culture and Opportunity

 The 2015 Index of Culture and Opportunity takes stock of the cultural ecosystem that is needed to sustain freedom and opportunity.
 Through charts that track social and economic changes, and expert commentary that explains the trends, the Index reports on important indicators in American society and analyzes what they mean for our future.

-The Index tracks social and economic factors related to culture, poverty and dependence, and general opportunity in America.
+What We Track The Index tracks social and economic factors related to culture, poverty and dependence, and general opportunity in America.
 It monitors trends for 31 indicators, based on regularly updated national data and organized into three categories:

 - Cultural indicators, including data on family, religious practice, and civil society;